Shiva -Karma and the thing itself

 The thing itself, the thing itself.

-When a person first encounters Shiva, he could seem like a superhero-like character who is strong and impressive.
+When a person first encounters Shiva, he may seem like a superhero, strong and impressive.

-His courage and goodness might inspire people to take up yoga to emulate him.
+His courage and goodness might inspire people to take up the practice to emulate him.

-As people engage in yoga, they may regard Shiva as a strong teacher who can lead them to liberation and self-empowerment.
+As people engage in practice, they may regard Shiva as a strong teacher and guide who can lead them to liberation and self-empowerment.

 After many years of practice, the person may realize that Shiva is the greatest of all gods because he requires nothing and bestows immense powers on his followers.